 The V2-50CHB is equipped with a CHB collet.
-Though this collet type tends to hold reasonably well, it still doesn't have the gripping power of an ER collet and tool holder or the CHK collet.
+Though this collet type tends to hold reasonably well, it still doesn't have the gripping power of an ER collet (used in the V2-10 tool holders) or the CHK collet.
 The machine will probe the tool after each tool change (M6) but it is still important to watch for tool pull-out while running parts.